Variance reduction combining pre-experiment and in-experiment data

-This work was primarily conducted during the first author's summer internship at Etsy.
+\acks{This work was primarily conducted during the first author’s summer internship at Etsy.
 The first author gratefully acknowledges the support from the Two Sigma PhD Fellowship.
 The authors would like to thank Peng Ding for his insightful comments, and thank Stephane Shao, Ami Wulf, Li Zhang, and Kelly McManus at Etsy for their valuable discussions.
-The authors also would like to thank Julie Beckley and Kevin Gaan at Etsy for their support throughout the internship program, and would like to thank all attendees of the first author's mid-term and final presentations for their comments and feedback.
+The authors also would like to thank Julie Beckley and Kevin Gaan at Etsy for their support throughout the internship program.}